ucsdsysnet/Rosebud/README.md

 *	<ins>timespec.c/h</ins> is for Linux’s timespec structure
 *	<ins>Makefile</ins> generates the binaries for this files.
 (Just do Make)

 <ins>Perf.c</ins> monitors the state of the RPUs during run, and </ins>dump.c dumps the state of the RPUs.
 For example they print out how many packets and bytes were communicated per core and in the scheduler, or if some debug bits were set or core sent some debug messages.
-Note that a full-fledged debugging infra between the cores and scheduler and host is baked into Shire’s design.
+Note that a full-fledged debugging infra between the cores and scheduler and host is baked into Rosebud’s design.
 For example you can interrupt the cores in case of hang and send them 64-bit messages in case the data channel is stuck.
 The <ins>pr_reload</ins> code also uses the evict interrupt as an example.

 The Makefile can used to run other tests, and it gets parameters for how many cores to be enabled and programmed (*ENABLE*), and how many cores to receive packets (*RECV*). *ENABLE* and *RECV* are in one-hot representation. *DEBUG* sets which debug register to be monitored, *DEV* sets the desired card (e.g., if more than one is used), and *TEST* sets the program to be loaded. *OUT_FILE* sets the name of output csv log file.
 As an example and to run our tests, ```make do``` runs the scripts in order: compile the program, firmware load, and start the monitoring process.
 Finally, The *run_latency* script is used for our latency measurement which uses tcpdump and runs the code for different packet sizes.

 You can do Make do for the the default code, which is a forwarder between the two ports, so if you feed the ports from the 100G NICs, you should see bytes/packets in the output.

 ## Customizing RISCV:
-The generated RISCV Verilog code is placed at fpga_src/lib/Shire/rtl/VexRiscv.v.
+The generated RISCV Verilog code is placed at fpga_src/lib/Rosebud/rtl/VexRiscv.v.
 If you want to configure it differently, go to fpga_src/VexRiscv and do make edit to open the tailored configuration file.
-After updating the configuration file, doing make in fpga_src/VexRiscv  builds the riscv, and doing make copy copies it to the proper place (fpga_src/lib/Shire/rtl/VexRiscv.v).
+After updating the configuration file, doing make in fpga_src/VexRiscv  builds the riscv, and doing make copy copies it to the proper place (fpga_src/lib/Rosebud/rtl/VexRiscv.v).

 Note that the connection to memory are optimized to enable single cycle read, and complicating the memory path can result in lower maximum frequency, i.e. less than 250 MHz.
 Also the next version of code in VexRiscv did not meet timing for 250 MHz either.
 Using a larger riscv, specially if not designed for FPGAs and 64-bit, might make it even harder to meet timing.

-The ultimate goal of Shire is to have these RISCV cores to be hard logic not to get into this challenge.
+The ultimate goal of Rosebud is to have these RISCV cores to be hard logic not to get into this challenge.
 Even though that limits adding new instructions, a more capable RISCV core with higher frequency, alongside accelerators that can be accessed within a same cycle can improve overall system performance even without the customized instructions.

 ## Running simulations:
 Alongside the code for each  board, there is a simulation framework to be able to test the Verilog and C-code alongside each other.
-Scripts and examples for single RSU and full Shire tests are available.
+Scripts and examples for single RSU and full Rosebud tests are available.
 As an example, in fpga_src/boards/VCU1525_200g_16RPU/tb there are these directories:
-*	<ins>common</ins> has the top level test module for full Shire, as well as common.py which has the same functions as the functions that host can use to communicate with the FPGA (just in python instead of C).
+*	<ins>common</ins> has the top level test module for full Rosebud, as well as common.py which has the same functions as the functions that host can use to communicate with the FPGA (just in python instead of C).
 *	<ins>test_firewall_sg</ins> is a testbench for firewall accelerator that is integrated within an RSU, and the C-code can be tested. test_rpu.v is the top level test module for single RSU, and test_rpu.py is the python testbench.
 The testbench file loads the RSU memories, similar to the scripts in host_utils, and runs the desired tests.
 *	<ins>test_ins_load</ins> tests load of instruction memories, or communication to host DRAM, alongside a C-code that simply forwards the packets, as well as write and reads to DRAM.
 *	<ins>test_corundum</ins> test the functionality of corundum, alongside a C-code that simply forwards packets to the host.